dagstuhl-publishing/datacite-client/readme.md

 # The Dagstuhl DataCite API client

 The aim of this project is to provide an easy-to-use php interface for
-- providing scheme-compliant DataCite metadata
+- providing schema-compliant DataCite metadata (Schema 4.4)
 - registering/updating the doi metadata via the DataCite API.

+Note: This is not a full API implementation; it only covers the use cases required by Dagstuhl Publishing.

 ### Code Examples: